October Weather in Amsterdam: ‘It Can Freeze, Or It Can Thaw’

 If and when it rains you’ll likely want to pop into a pub for a coffee or a beer while you wait for the shower to end.

 During this month the leaves on Amsterdam’s trees change their green color to hues of yellow, orange and red.
-Have your camera ready (with a camera rain jacket, perhaps).
+Have your camera ready (with a camera rain cover, perhaps).